 22 Self-Sabotaging Behaviors That Lead To Entrepreneurial Extinctions

-Recently, I’ve come across a handful of entrepreneurs who are making extremely poor business decisions.
+I frequently come across entrepreneurs who are making extremely poor business decisions.
 It’s quite obvious that these self-inflicted wounds are undermining their businesses, stunting their long-term growth potential and may even kill their business altogether.

-So, if you want to avoid an entrepreneur meltdown and join the ranks for the 20% of entrepreneurs who successfully launch and maintain a business, here are the 22 habits to avoid.
+If you want to avoid an entrepreneurial meltdown and join the ranks for the 20% of entrepreneurs who successfully launch and maintain a business instead, here are the 22 habits to avoid.

 - Don’t read (or listen) to books and applying lessons from those books: Not reading books is a self-sabotaging behavior in and of itself.
 But it may be even worse if you take the time and effort to read but fail to apply any of the lessons to your business.
 My advice – after reading each book, have at least one actionable takeaway that you immediately implement in your business.
 Need a place to start?
 Here’s a list of my top 14 Best Ever apartment investing books.